-COLLEGE EMERGENCY RESPONSE PLAN - All members of the College community should familiarize themselves with the emergency response and evacuation procedures in the College Emergency Response Plan, which is located on the SUNY Old Westbury web site and can be accessed as follows: Go to the College website at www.oldwestbury.edu, click on Student Life and then on University Police.
-Click on Emergency Preparedness in the left column and then click on Emergency Response Plan located in the lower section of the center column.
+COLLEGE EMERGENCY RESPONSE PLAN - All members of the College community should familiarize themselves with the emergency response and evacuation procedures in the College Emergency

+Response Plan, which is located on the SUNY Old Westbury web site and can be accessed as follows: Go to the College website at www.oldwestbury.edu and click on University Police.
+Click on Safety and Services, and then on Emergency Preparedness.
 It is important that all students and staff review this plan and understand its implications.